reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 #### Don’t do these
 - Don’t use the word “mentor”
 - Don’t ask a stranger
-- Don't ask to pick their brain over coffee.
+- Don't ask to pick their brain over coffee
-- Don't ask for their blueprint, roadmap or strategies to success.
+- Don't ask for their blueprint, roadmap or strategies to success
-- Don't give the victim story.
+- Don't give the victim story
-- Don't quit.
+- Don't quit

 ### Barron Hall on [Mentorship](https://dollarbillionaire.com/mentor/)